Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 Prepare a New York LLC Operating Agreement

-Most states do not require an LLC to have an operating agreement, but New York, LLCs are required to have one.
-This rule is in place to ensure that all the members of the LLC understand their rights, responsibilities, and the operational procedures of the company.
+Most states do not require an LLC to have an operating agreement, but New York LLCs are required to have one.
+This rule helps make sure that all the members of the LLC understand their rights, responsibilities, and the company’s operational procedures.

-The operating agreement is an internal document, which means you don’t have to file it with the state, but you do need to have it.
+The operating agreement is an internal document, meaning you don’t have to file it with the state, but you do need it.
 This document should be kept where you store your important business records.

 Obtain an EIN